Water Withdrawal Permits

 |Less than 0.5 mgd but greater or equal to 0.1 mgd||Feb 15, 2017|

-* Withdrawals that are specifically regulated by an existing SPDES permit must submit an initial permit application by June 1, 2013 or 180 days before the existing SPDES permit is scheduled to expire, whichever occurs later.
+* Withdrawals that are specifically regulated by an existing SPDES permit must submit an initial permit application no later than 180 days before the existing SPDES permit is scheduled to expire.
 Such applications will be reviewed in coordination with the SPDES permit program.

 The following water withdrawal systems are exempt from the requirement to obtain a permit.